 Princess of Wales’s Stakes (1m 4f, Group 2)

 A race to honour that of Alexandra of Denmark, who became Princess of Wales in 1863, this 1m 4f race takes up all of the July Festival course.
 Its right handed turn that needs to be negotiated is tougher than many think and as a result, some of the best three-year-old horses have seen success here.
-With £100,000 up for grabs, the race is another major attraction at the event.
-More.
+With £115,000 up for grabs, the race is another major attraction at the event.
+More can be found on this race here.

 Duchess Of Cambridge Stakes (6f, Group 2)